PiyushMittl/java-TipsandTricks/readme.md

 following wrapper objects (created through boxing), will always be ```==``` when their primitive values are the same:
 ```
-■ Boolean
+â–  Boolean
-■ Byte
+â–  Byte
-■ Character from \u0000 to \u007f (7f is 127 in decimal)
+â–  Character from \u0000 to \u007f (7f is 127 in decimal)
-■ Short and Integer from -128 to 127
+â–  Short and Integer from -128 to 127
 ```
 Note: When == is used to compare a primitive to a wrapper, the wrapper will be unwrapped and the comparison will be primitive to primitive.